DavidDarlington/InstagramScraper/README.md

 --login-pass  -p    Instagram login password.

+--followings-input  Use profiles followed by login-user as input

+--followings-output Output profiles from --followings-input to file

 --filename    -f    Path to a file containing a list of users to scrape.

 --destination -d    Specify the download destination.
 By default, media will